Arisma's Personal Statement (KCL)

 In this series of blogs, medical students and medicine offer holders share and explain their personal statement so that you can learn from our experiences and reflections.
-Arisma is an undergraduate medical student at the King's College London; she is an international student from India.
+Arisma is an undergraduate medical student at the King's College London; she is an international student from Dubai.

 Disclaimer: Please do NOT be tempted to use our personal statements as a model/foundation/plan.
 UCAS is very strict about plagiarism, more information can be found here.